How Does Inflation Affect Your Money — A Plain English Explanation

 Long-term financial goals — retirement, college funding, a future home purchase — are unusually sensitive to inflation because of compounding.

 Most retirement planning calculations build inflation in implicitly by talking about returns in "real" terms.
-But it is worth understanding why the headline numbers work the way they do.
-The reason a million-dollar retirement target was once considered comfortable and now feels modest is not that goals have grown grander; it is that the same goal, measured in dollars, requires more dollars over time.
+But it's worth understanding why the headline numbers work the way they do.
+The reason a million-dollar retirement target was once considered comfortable and now feels modest isn't that goals have grown grander; it's that the same goal, measured in dollars, requires more dollars over time.

 A simple real-world example